vganin/dpad-aware-recycler-view/README.md

 ### Widget attributes
  - `foregroundSelector` (reference) - drawable resource for foreground floating selector.
  - `backgroundSelector` (reference) - drawable resource for background floating selector.
- - `selectionDuration` (integer) - selector transition duration in milliseconds.
-Default: 0 ms.
+ - `selectorVelocity` (integer) - selector transition velocity in px/sec.
+When less or equals to 0, transition duration will always be immediate.
+Default: 0 px/sec.
+ - `smoothScrolling` (boolean) - sets smooth scrolling on or off.
  - `scrollOffsetX` (fraction) - offset from left border as width fraction.
  - `scrollOffsetY` (fraction) - offset from top border as height fraction.